 “change your thoughts and you change the world”

 Thoughts are mindsets that serve as mental map.
-And mental maps is like an operating systems that influences (if not outright control) employee behavior.
+And mental maps are like operating systems that influence (if not outright control) employee behavior.

 The Mental Map Determines Employee Behavior

 Because employees perceived a greedy or unfair environment, employee responds with aggression